 If you don’t feel comfortable speaking with your human resources representative, you can let them know you’d like to speak with your company’s EAP or Employee Assistance Program.
-An EAP is a free program for workers that provide consultation services for any issues that arise within the workplace — including your struggles with substance abuse.
-Your EAP acts as an unbiased 3rd party that will discuss your options and refer you to addiction treatment programs.
-They will also communicate with your HR representative, so you don’t have to.
+An EAP is a free program for workers that provide consultation services for any issues that arise within the workplace — and that includes struggles with substance abuse.
+In most situations, your EAP acts as an unbiased third party that can discuss your options with you and refer you to addiction treatment programs.
+They also will communicate with your HR representative, so you don’t have to.
 For more information about how EAPs can help you get the addiction treatment you deserve, give us a call or check out our blog HERE.

 Getting Residential Addiction Treatment

 The most important tip is to get help sooner rather than later.
 Don’t put off talking to your company’s human resources representative about taking a leave of absence to seek residential addiction treatment.
-At Acqua Recovery, we provide a safe sanctuary for you to remove yourself from your daily life triggers and focus on healing yourself — and not lose your job.
-Taking time off from work is definitely worthwhile if it will prevent you from being fired AND more importantly save your life.
+At Acqua Recovery, we provide a safe sanctuary for you to remove yourself from your daily life triggers and focus on healing yourself — while keeping your job.
+Taking time off from work is definitely worthwhile if it will prevent you from being fired.
+More importantly, it's a decision that could save your life.
 Reach out to Matt, Brian, or Ashlee, our caring admissions team, for more tips on how to approach your work to seek residential addiction treatment.